espottesmith/RNMC/README.md

             number_of_products  INTEGER NOT NULL,
             reactant_1          INTEGER NOT NULL,
             reactant_2          INTEGER NOT NULL,
+            reactant_3          INTEGER NOT NULL,
             product_1           INTEGER NOT NULL,
             product_2           INTEGER NOT NULL,
+            product_3           INTEGER NOT NULL,
             rate                REAL NOT NULL
     );